Sentenced to Be a Hero: Anime

-An anime adaptation was announced at the Dengeki Bunko 30th Anniversary event on July 16, 2023.
-It was later confirmed to be a television series produced by Studio Kai and directed by Hiroyuki Takashima, with Yoshitake Nakakōji serving as assistant director, Kenta Ihara handling series composition, Takeshi Noda designing the characters, and Shunsuke Takizawa composing the music.
-The series was initially scheduled for October 2025, but was later delayed in order to further improve the series' quality.
-It is set to premiere in January 2026.
-Crunchyroll will stream the series.
-Medialink licensed the series.
+An anime adaptation was announced at the Dengeki Bunko 30th anniversary event in July 2023, which was later confirmed to be a television series produced by Studio Kai and directed by Hiroyuki Takashima, with Yoshitake Nakakōji serving as assistant director, Kenta Ihara handling series composition, Takeshi Noda designing the characters, and Shunsuke Takizawa composing the music.
+The series was initially scheduled for October 2025, but was later delayed in order to further improve the series' quality, which eventually premiered at Comic Fiesta on December 21, 2025 and aired from January 3 to March 26, 2026, on Tokyo MX and other networks.
+The opening theme song is "Kill the Noise", performed by Spyair.
+Crunchyroll is streaming the series.
+Medialink licensed the series for streaming on Ani-One Asia's YouTube channel.

+A second season was announced at the AnimeJapan event on March 28, 2026.